+Becoming a mom will change you.
+We were told this when we became new moms, too, but didn’t fully realize what it meant at the time.
+It’s not just that you turn into a mom overnight, it’s that everything in your world realigns to focus on one single human being: your baby.
 It’s so all encompassing, that it might be difficult to handle.
 Communicate your feelings.
-Blog, journal, talk with an online community, have a phone call or text message session or face-to-face chat.
+Blog, journal, talk with an online community, set up a call or text message session, or even a face-to-face chat.
 Having an outlet will do wonders.
-You will realize you are not alone and that your feelings are normal.
+You’ll realize you are not alone, and that your feelings are normal.

 Related: Read Essential Apps for Parents

 6. Enjoy the Ride!

 People will tell you to savor every moment, because it’ll be over before you know it.
 And it’s true, although some days will feel like weeks!
 You don’t have to love every minute of parenthood, because that’s not going to happen.
 Don’t feel guilty about not being overjoyed with every minute… You’re not overjoyed with every minute of your life, now, either, right? ;) Everything you’ll go through as a Mom is a phase and will pass – and you will get through it!
 In fact, there will come a time, in the not-too-distant future, when you’ll think back and wish: if only I could be back at THAT point!
 So enjoy the moments while you can - as much as you can, take the good with the bad, the ups with the downs, and know that over the years, many, many more of all of them will come.

 We hope that sharing this will help you feel even more excited and confident about caring for your new little one.